PowerMops/powermops-site/src/routes/pmops/Lesson-5.md

 On the same line as the name of the class is a reference to the superclass from which our rectangle class is derived.
-This reference takes the form of the word `super{` (no space between
-\"super\" and the left brace), then the name of the superclass, then a `}`.
+This reference takes the form of the word `super{` (no space between "super" and the left brace), then the name of the superclass, then a `}`.
 These three items are separated by spaces or tabs, as for all Mops words.
 We will see later that it is possible for a class to have more than one superclass, known as multiple inheritance.
 We